-The feed handlers are recommended to be placed outside the TP box on another VM between TP and data feed.
-This way malfunctioning of the feed handler has a smaller impact on TP stability.
+We recommend placing the fhe feedhandlers outside the TP box, on another VM between TP and data feed.
+This way any feedhandler malfunctions have a smaller impact on TP stability.

 A disaster recovery plan is usually based on requirements from both the Recovery Time Objective (RTO) and Recovery Point Objective (RPO) specifications, which can guide the design of a cost-effective solution.
 However, every system has its own unique requirements and challenges.
 Here we suggest the best-practice methods for dealing with the various possible failures one needs to be aware of and plan for when building a kdb+tick system.